gh28942/Runaway/README.md

 # Runaway
-Java Minigame with a JavaFX User Interface.
+Java minigame with a JavaFX User Interface.
 Music, sounds and some game mechanics are handled in different threads.
 Run away from the fox as long as possible!

 Controls: w,a,s,d to move and k to kick.